kwoongbae/kwoongbae.github.io/_pages/about.md

 My research interest includes:

+- Correlation between Cyber Risk and Natural Catastrophes
-- Risk Management based on Data analysis and statistics, engineering methodologies.
+- Risk Management and Insurance based on engineering/statistical methodologies.
-- Diffusion based Generative Challenges or Drawbacks with noises.
+- Observing the drawbacks of diffusion models with adversarial attacks based on corruptions.

-You can download my CV at **[here](../assets/pdf/CV.pdf)**
+You can download my CV at **[here](../assets/pdf/CV-231215.pdf)**

 <br>